JeffreySarnoff/SaferIntegers.jl/README.md

 ### What Does This Package Offer?

-- **SaferIntegers** lets you work more cleanly and always alerts otherwise silent problems.
+- _SaferIntegers_ let you work more cleanly and always alerts otherwise silent problems.

 - This package is designed for easy use and written to be performant in many sorts of use.

 - All exported types are stable (e.g. `typeof(SafeInt32 + 1) == SafeInt32`)

-- Using **SaferIntegers** can preclude some known ways that insecure systems are breached.
+- Using _SaferIntegers_ can preclude some known ways that insecure systems are breached.

-- Safer rationals just work: `SafeRational(161803398875,100000000000)`
+- Safer Rationals just work: `SafeRational(161803398875,100000000000)`

 ### Test code for integer safety